 And, while it’s completely fine to apply for a deferral, borrowers are typically expected to use the approved deferment period to find a new job; some unemployment protection programs from private lenders even have stipulations to that effect.

-In the case of having unsubsidized federal student loans, taking a deferment will increase the total amount owed on the loan.
-Even if a borrower decides to make interest-only payments, they’re not not chipping away at the principal amount.
+In the case of unsubsidized federal student loans, taking a deferment will increase the total amount owed on the loan.
+And even if a borrower decides to make interest-only payments, they’re not not chipping away at the principal amount.

-When a borrower does eventually find employment and the deferment ends, the future payments on their student loan payments may be higher each month—to cover the increase in interest.
+When a borrower does eventually find employment and the deferment ends, the future payments on their student loan payments may be higher each month—to cover the additional accrued interest.

 For someone who is just adjusting to a new job, higher loan payments may come as a shock and could be hard to budget for.

-Understanding the long-term implications of applying for student loan unemployment deferment can help individuals to decide whether this sort of program is the right for the current and future financial situations.
+Understanding the long-term implications of applying for student loan unemployment deferment can help borrowers to decide whether this sort of program is the right for the current and future financial situations.

 Alternatives to Unemployment Deferment

-For federal student loan borrowers who don’t qualify for the Unemployment Deferment program, there may be some alternatives.
+For federal student loan borrowers who don’t qualify for the Unemployment Deferment program, there may be other ways to handle student loans during a job loss.

 Forbearance and income-driven repayment plans are two potential options: